Protobuf

 3. Protobuf Config

-Before using Protobuf, you have to config which Message Type should be used to parse the Protobuf data.
+Before using Protobuf, you have to configure which Message Type should be used to parse the Protobuf data.

 Name